Sfzmango/vacation-await/README.md

 - Maung Htike
 - Keerti Chaudhary
 - Callan Hunter
-### Email:
+### Email: maunghtike1999@gmail.com
 <br>

 ## <ins> Description: </ins>
+This is a program constructed with Javascript and utilizes Node.js.
+It features usage of the Express.js, MySQL2, DotEnv, Sequelize, Handlebars, and Bcrypt packages to create a travel webpage that lets the user get ideas for any fun day trips that they might be thinking about.

 <br>

 ## <ins> Installation: </ins>

-Please download all the files included in the repository.
-Afterwards, please open your terminal into the repository folder and utilize Node.js's npm install feature to install all the needed packages.<br>***npm i***<br>
+The webpage is deployed on Heroku so there is no need to download any of the files to run the program.
+If you would like to instead install it locally, please download all the files included in the repository.
+Afterwards, please open your terminal into the repository folder and utilize Node.js's npm install feature to install all the used packages.
+Then, load up mysql and enter your password.
+Source the schema file and quit.
+<br>***npm i***<br>
+<br>***mysql -u root -p***<br>
+<br>***source db/schema.sql***<br>

 ## <ins> Usage: </ins>

+To start the program via Heroku, please go to https://vacation-awaits.herokuapp.com/.
+If you would like to start the program locally, please follow the local installation steps and type in ***npm start***.
+You will then be able to go to the proper routes to see the webpage.
+If you would like to login, please click the login navbar option.
+If you would like to signup, please select signup instead within the login route.
+If you would like to run the plan generation, please click on the "Start Planning" button on the first carousel image on the home page.
+Please fill out the text boxes and add any filters you would like.
+Once the generation is finished (about 10 seconds), head over to your profile page and there you would be able to see all your plans.

 <br>